diyigemt/shutup/Readme.md

 <h3>All development is for learning, please do not use it for illegal purposes</h3>

-- arona is a free and open source software for learning and entertainment purposes only.
+- shutup is a free and open source software for learning and entertainment purposes only.
-- arona will not compulsorily charge fees or impose material conditions on users in any way.
+- shutup will not compulsorily charge fees or impose material conditions on users in any way.
-- arona is maintained by the entire open source community and is not a work belonging to an individual.
+- shutup is maintained by the entire open source community and is not a work belonging to an individual.
 All contributors enjoy the copyright of their work.

 ## License